 \subsection{RoBERTa Backbone}

-Fig.~\ref{fig:model_structure} shows the RoBERTa backbone, which takes $X$ as the input and passes $X$ into the transformer encoder in which the core is the attention mechanism~\eqref{eq:attn}.

-Given a layer $i$, the computational processes are~\eqref{eq:layer1} and~\eqref{eq:layer2}. where $L_{i-1}$ is the output of layer $i-1$ and the input of this layer $i$, MHSA is multi-head self-attention module, LN represents layer normalization, $\textbf{Attn}_{out}$ is the output of the attention module.
-Then, FF is the feed-forward module, and $L_{i}$ is the output of layer $i$.
+Fig.~\ref{fig:model_structure} shows that RoBERTa passes the input $X$ into the transformer encoder where the core is the attention mechanism~\eqref{eq:attn}.
+Given a layer $i$, the computing processes are~\eqref{eq:layer1} and~\eqref{eq:layer2}. where $L_{i-1}$ is the output of layer $i-1$ and the input of this layer $i$, MHA is multi-head self-attention module, LN represents layer normalization, $\text{Attn}_{out}$ is the output of the attention module.
+FF is the feed-forward module, and $L_{i}$ is the output of layer $i$.
 Its shape is [n, Max\_Len, 768], where 768 is the hidden dimension within the attention mechanism.

-While analyzing text data, the attention mechanism focuses more on suicidal intention-related words of the input sequence, which benefits the RoBERTa-CNN in identifying imperceptible but valuable linguistic signs well ~\cite{haque2020transformer,haque2022comparative,liu2019roberta}.
+While analyzing text data, the attention mechanism focuses more on suicidal intention-related words, which benefits RoBERTa-CNN in identifying imperceptible but valuable linguistic signs well ~\cite{haque2020transformer,liu2019roberta}.